AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/String Methods.md

 Here's a quick reference for all [Python string methods](https://www.w3schools.com/python/python_ref_string.asp).

 ## Categories

-All the string methods can be broken down into the following categories <br />
+All the string methods can be broken down into the following categories: <br />
 -
 -
 -